ammar-tanwar/bloglearnbay/posts/ai-and-cybersecurity-a-match-made-in-technology-heaven.md

 ### Blocking of bots:-

-Bots are a big problem on the internet- hackers can program them to take over accounts and create bogus accounts.
+Bots are a big problem on the internet-hackers can program them to take over accounts and create bogus accounts.
 However, by combining **AI and cybersecurity** technology, we can easily assist in utilizing both beneficial and dangerous bots to maintain the various internet issues.

 ### Event Response:-